- Academic Affairs

 Maximum Time Frame Limitation

 - Undergraduate students are subject to a quantitative measure of progress.
-Students must complete requirements for a degree within 150% of standard time frame (for instance, a student enrolled in a 2 year program may take no longer than 3 years to complete it or a student enrolled in a 4 year program may take no longer than 6 years to complete it).
-(For example, the student must complete his or her program after attempting a maximum of 180 credits for a 120-credit program).
+Students must complete requirements for a degree within 150 percent of standard time frame (for instance, a student enrolled in a two-year program may take no longer than three years to complete it or a student enrolled in a four-year program may take no longer than six years to complete it).
+(For example, the student must complete their program after attempting a maximum of 180 credits for a 120-credit program.)

-- Graduate students must complete their programs of study within 7 consecutive years; students enrolled in dual programs must complete both degrees within 7 years.
+- Graduate students must complete their programs of study within seven consecutive years; students enrolled in dual programs must complete both degrees within seven years.
 Federal regulations require that UMB track the academic progress of financial aid recipients from the first date of enrollment at UMB, whether or not aid was received.

 Students are notified of the SAP policy in the UMB Graduate and Undergraduate Catalogs.